kaaproject/kaa/doc/Administration-guide/Tenants-and-applications-management/index.md

 To export the system CT, click **Export** and select export method from drop-down.
 See [CT schema export support999](999) for available export methods details.

 To delete the system CT version, click **Delete** on the top of the CT details.

+## Managing Tenants

+The Kaa IoT platform supports Multi-tenant architecture.
+It allows _Kaa admin_ to create separate scope for each instance of Tenant.
+Unlike _Kaa admin_, entities like _Tenant Admin_ and _Tenant Developer_ can be visible only in the scope of single Tenant.
+For more information about Multitenancy, check related description on [wiki]( https://en.wikipedia.org/wiki/Multitenancy ).

+"_Need image that describes Kaa multi-tenant architecture_"

+To learn how to manage _Tenants_ and _Tenant Admins_, check: [Users management]({{root_url}}Administration-guide/Users-management)

 # Tenant admin